The Toddler Sleep Problem:

 The best ones are:

-• Comfort blankie – A little blankie or special toy is a great association with sleeping, and is great because babies and easily find/cuddle them in the night, plus you can take it anywhere.
+- Comfort blankie – A little blankie or special toy is a great association with sleeping and is great for babies aged over 7 months who can easily find/cuddle them at night.
+They also become great transitional objects for your toddler.
 You can try to get your toddler attached to one by getting it to smell like you (put it up your top for a few hours/overnight) and I recommend only letting him have it at sleep times.
-My favourites for toddlers are Taggies, Dobbie or Bickieboo.
+My favourites for toddlers are Cuski, Jellycat or The Sleep Store range.
 Or you can get him to choose something he likes.
 You could also try putting your PJ top or a T-shirt you’ve been wearing in his cot.

 Bedtime: